Canvas Quizzes - Classic Tool vs New Tool

 - Allows for creation of graded, ungraded, and/or anonymous surveys

-- Allows export and transfer of question banks between users and courses
+- Allows export and transfer of question banks between users, courses, and instances of Canvas

 New Quiz Tool (Canvas Guides)